oat-sa/taohub-articles/forge/Data abstractions/data-abstractions-26.md

         'port' => 6379
     )

-Delivery execution informations storage abstraction
+Delivery execution information storage abstraction
 ---------------------------------------------------

 Delivery execution information cover everything related to what test taker has started/finished which delivery.
 The choice of the abstraction is done via the constant *DELIVERY_EXECUTION_HANDLER* in *generis/common/conf/generis.conf.php*.

-### Storing delivery execution informations in the ontology (default)
+### Storing delivery execution information in the ontology (default)

     define('DELIVERY_EXECUTION_HANDLER', 'taoDelivery_models_classes_execution_OntologyService');

-### Storing delivery execution informations in a key-value server
+### Storing delivery execution information in a key-value server

 To switch to a KeyValue persistence the constant *DELIVERY_EXECUTION_HANDLER* in *generis.conf.php* needs to be set to *taoDelivery_models_classes_execution_KeyValueService*: